 When brick and mortar makes the rules

-So what’s wrong with that?
-Well, the problem is that this experience is not replicated in other returns channels.
-Outside of the store, you need technology and investment to create a customer journey that can both effectively process a return with minimum hassle to the consumer and minimal cost to the retailer, and tempt the customer into spending with the retailer once again.
+The biggest issue for retailers is that the in-store returns experience is not replicated in other returns channels.
+Outside of the store, you need technology and investment to create a customer journey that can effectively process a return with minimum hassle to the consumer and minimal cost to the retailer and tempt the customer into spending with the retailer again.

 Cost vs CX